 I hope you enjoy your spooky sea shell garland:)

-Oysters are featured in my books about sea animals in the Chesapeake Bay.
-Here is the book trailer for Olly the Oyster Cleans the Bay.
+Oysters are featured in my book about sea animals, Olly the Oyster Cleans the Bay.
+Watch the book trailer below.